-This quarter, Iran has seen a 0.5 point increase in its overall petrochemicals Risk/Reward Index (RRI) score to 63.4 due to a 5.0 points increase in its market risk score.
+This quarter, Iran has seen a 0.2 point increase in its overall Petrochemicals Risk/Reward Index (RRI) score to 63.6, due to a two-point increase in its market risk score.
 This comes following the lifting of sanctions, which will boost exports and encourage inward investment in the petrochemicals industry.
-However, significant obstacles to investment remain and further reform to investment regulations is necessary, alongside infrastructural improvements, if Iran is to match its Arabian Gulf neighbours.
-It remains in third place behind the UAE in the regional RRI rankings, but has increased its lead over Qatar.
+Further detailed investment agreements could hike the score further.
+However, significant obstacles to investment remain, and further reform to investment regulations is necessary, alongside infrastructural improvements, if Iran is to match its Arabian Gulf neighbours.
+It remains in third place behind the UAE in the regional RRI rankings, but has increased its lead over Kuwait.